Reading graduate, Jack Abrey, tells CONNECTED how he brought positivity to people’s lives during the COVID-19 pandemic through his role in the Scouts.

 Jack was a member of the Scouts from age six to 18, and after his graduation, embarked on a full-time career with the charity where his day job is to manage their flagship community impact campaign, A Million Hands.
-However, lockdown has put a stop to the Scouts’ normal activities and Jack tells us how their focus has turned to finding creative ways of keeping in touch with the community, and helping where they can.
+However, lockdown put a stop to the Scouts’ normal activities and Jack tells us how their focus turned to finding creative ways of keeping in touch with the community, and helping where they could.

 An inspirational education